-Toolbar should operate at 20"-22" height from planting surface.
+Toolbar should operate at 20"-22" (50 cm - 56 cm) height from planting surface.
 Tire pressures must be maintained at pressures specified for planter to operate level laterally.
 Check toolbar and row unit parallel arms are level front to back with planter lowered to proper operating height.

 Five holes in the hitch bracket allow clevis to be raised or lowered.
 Clevis may be turned over for a finer adjustment between mounting holes.
-Torque hardware to 840 ft-lb (1138.8 N-m).
+Torgue hardware to 840 ft-lb (1138.8 N-m).